Gingivectomy And Gum Contouring Explained

 Example Travel Plan

-- Day 0: Arrival and pre visit review of goals and medical history
+- Day 0: Arrival and pre-visit review of goals and medical history

 - Fly home: After the clinic confirms bleeding is controlled and healing is progressing as expected

-Recovery Timeline
+Gingivectomy Recovery And Gum Healing Timeline

 First 48 Hours